Climate ▸Forecast ▸July ▸August ▸

 This page shows both the average monthly rainfall and the number of rainy days in Kuta, Bali, Indonesia.
 The figures are based on a 30-year period (1990–2020) to provide a reliable average.
 Let's explore the details to provide you with a complete overview.

-Kuta has a notably wet climate with abundant precipitation, recording 1711 mm of rainfall per year.
+Kuta has a notably wet climate with abundant precipitation, recording 1711 mm (67 in) of rainfall per year.
+It does, however, have a distinct rainy season during certain months.
+Have a look at our detailed charts below to see how precipitation varies throughout the year.

 Monthly Precipitation Levels

-January, the wettest month, has a maximum daytime temperature of 29°C. The city receives 172 hours of sunshine in this period.
-During the driest month August you can expect a temperature of 27°C. For more detailed insights into the city’s temperatures, visit our Kuta Temperature page.
+January, the wettest month, has a maximum daytime temperature of 29°C (84°F).
+The city receives 172 hours of sunshine in this period.
+During the driest month August you can expect a temperature of 27°C (81°F).
+For more detailed insights into the city's temperatures, visit our Kuta Temperature page.

 The map below shows the annual precipitation across Indonesia.
 You can also select the different months in case you are interested in a specific month.